simonjstanford/wpf-notes/Controls/CollectionViewSource.md

 ```

 ## Live Filtering
-Like sorting, filtering in a CollectionViewSource is not automatically done when you change the contents of one of the data bound items.
-By default, you need to call the Refresh method of the CollectionViewSource.
-You can fix this by adding the FirstName property to the LiveFilteringProperties collection of the CollectionViewSource and setting IsLiveFilteringRequested to true.
+Like sorting, filtering in a `CollectionViewSource` is not automatically done when you change the contents of one of the data bound items.
+By default, you need to call the `Refresh` method of the `CollectionViewSource`.
+You can fix this by adding the `FirstName` property to the `LiveFilteringProperties` collection of the `CollectionViewSource` and setting `IsLiveFilteringRequested` to true.

 ```xml
 <CollectionViewSource x:Key="cvsActors" Source="{Binding ActorList}"